Lyeed/Framework_Tanoa_Life/README.md

 - Line 140: Specify all channels that players are allowed to visit while connected.
 `if (!((call TFAR_fnc_getTeamSpeakChannelName) in ["TaskForceRadio","MyNewChannel"])) then`

-- Line 152: Replace YOUR TEAMSPEAK NAME by your TeamSpeak's server name.
+- Line 152 and 178: Replace YOUR TEAMSPEAK NAME by your TeamSpeak's server name.
 `if (!(["Lyeed Tanoa Life Teamspeak", (call TFAR_fnc_getTeamSpeakServerName)] call BIS_fnc_inString)) then`

 ### Database